 4. Data and Information Storage

-The last and very important function of a computer is data and information storage.
+The fourth and equally very important function of a computer is data and information storage.
 After sleepless nights of video and animation creation and editing, the user wants to have the finished product stored for future dissemination and additional editing.